Kevin Stitt: LGBT issues

+Gamefowl Commission

+In November 2023, Stitt appeared in a prerecorded video at the Oklahoma Gamefowl Commission's annual meeting, saying: "You all know Oklahoma's long and storied history with gamefowl, from statehood to today.
+Oklahomans like yourselves remain dedicated to the spirit of competition and camaraderie that runs deep in our communities."
+The statement was criticized by former Governor Frank Keating, former attorney general Drew Edmondson, and animal rights groups as an endorsement of the commission's efforts to reduce the penalty for cockfighting in Oklahoma to a misdemeanor.
+A Stitt spokesperson responded: "The governor of course does not support animal cruelty.
+He supports Oklahoma agriculture and often records videos for ag groups around the state... [the governor] has not seen or endorsed any legislation on this topic."
+YouTube later took the video down for violating community standards by promoting animal cruelty.
+After Stitt's video message, the Gamefowl Commission asked its members to oppose the nomination of Sara E. Hill to the federal judiciary, saying, "our governor, Kevin Stitt, has asked that we call and email Senators Lankford and Mullin to rescind their approval of Ms. Sara Hill as a federal judge in Northern Oklahoma."
+Stitt had previously opposed Hill's nomination.
+The governor's office denied requesting that the commission oppose Hill's nomination.
+Its communications director, Abegail Cave, said that Stitt will not support bills that lessen cockfighting penalties.
+The Oklahoma Gamefowl Commission donated to Stitt, the Republican State House Committee of Oklahoma, and the Oklahoma Senate Republican State PAC.

 Government reform

 In his first state of the state address, Stitt called for increased appointment power over major state agencies.
 The legislature granted his request by adopting five new laws, giving him direct control over the Oklahoma Department of Corrections, the Oklahoma Health Care Authority, the Oklahoma Department of Transportation, the Oklahoma Office of Juvenile Affairs, and the Oklahoma Department of Mental Health and Substance Abuse Services.
 These agencies were previously under the control of multi-member boards or commissions that acted independently of the governor.

 In exchange for additional appointment powers and at legislative leaders' request, Stitt signed into law SB1, which established the Oklahoma Legislative Office of Fiscal Transparency in the legislative branch.
 Under the direction of an oversight committee composed of members of the State Senate and House of Representatives, the office will provide auditing, evaluation, and investigative services for the legislature relating to the governor's proposed budget and expenditures by the executive branch.